Registrations and Welcome Coffee

 Discussion Groups

-free discussion moderated by Veronika Kuzelova and Ivana Mijanović, IRC working group
+Join a free discussion on Erasmus, share your questions and doubts, even the most “stupid” ones within a safe space moderated by Veronika Kuzelova and Ivana Mijanović, IRC working group

 Discussion with students: Kejsi Çoku and Ebi Çoku, students from Albania / KUG Graz, and Olha Dolhopolova and Natalia Kulak, Ukrainian students studying in Trento, moderated by Iveri Kekenadze Gustaffson former member of the EPASA board, IRC in Malmoe, Sweden, phd student, member of the IRC working group